 Charles is a proud member of the Yurok Tribe, raised on the Yurok Indian Reservation in Northern California and military bases across the country.
 Charles became homeless when he was a teenager and found refuge at Cocoon House in Everett.
 It was there he attended Everett High and developed a passion for community advocacy, leading him to serve as the Vice Chair of the Everett Planning Commission, a member of the Washington State Advisory Council on Homelessness, and various other roles dedicated to improving the community.
 Charles is also the Interim Executive Director of the Blue-Collar Fund, a founding member of Best Schools Marysville, and a Board Member of Cocoon House, making him the only former resident serving on the Board.

-In his current role as a policy analyst for The Tulalip Tribes, Charles specializes in Child Welfare, Education, Housing, and Transportation.
+As a policy analyst for the Tulalip Tribes, Charles specializes in child welfare, education, housing, and transportation.
 His past experiences include roles as the Director of Health Policy at the Children’s Alliance and as the Northwest Regional Engagement Coordinator at the Mockingbird Society, where he mentored homeless and foster youth in advocating for state and local policies.

 KATHERINE FESTA